mssfoobar/docs/docs/web/introduction.md

 sidebar_position: 1
 ---

-# Introduction ✨
+# Web Introduction ✨

 AgilRAD 2.0 Web or `AR2 Web` is a package of Svelte components that can be re-used for AR2 projects.

 The repository itself (https://github.com/mssfoobar/ar2-web) is a good starting point for a fully pre-configured `Svelte` & `Svelte-Kit` project containing Tailwind CSS, Playwright, Font Awesome, Docusaurus, and many other dependencies.

 The chosen technologies and libraries have a heavy focus on developer experience in mind, with ease-of-learning and maintainability as key considerations.